Photography Without a Light Meter

 Is All of This Really Worth It?

 So why does this all matter?
 Is learning how to shoot without a light meter an idle exercise in going old school just for the sake of going old school?
 Haven’t we progressed beyond primitive camera gear?
-Read any review of modern digital cameras and you’ll see that they spend a great deal of time on a camera’s automatic features (auto focus, metering, etc.).
+Read any review of modern digital cameras and you’ll see that the writer spends a great deal of time on a camera’s automatic features (auto-focus, light metering, etc.).
 Are any of these old-school skills really relevant anymore?

-Thanks to this whole exercise, I’ve gained a much better understanding of exposure theory than I would have achieved if I had simply gone on my merry way trusting the light meter, blindly following what it tells me to do, and simply letting the camera operate in automatic modes (program, shutter priority, aperture priority).
+Thanks to this whole exercise, I’ve gained a much better understanding of exposure theory than I would have achieved had I simply gone on my merry way trusting the light meter, blindly following what it told me to do, and simply letting the camera operate in automatic modes (program, shutter priority, aperture priority).
 And I’ve gained an appreciation for why understanding exposure theory is fundamentally important.

 The benefits go far beyond developing my skills with using old fully-manual film cameras without a light meter.
 Even with a modern digital camera, I feel like I’m in a much better position to take the exposure recommendation from my camera’s light meter as just that: a recommendation.
 I feel like I can make a much better judgment about how to shoot my scene and achieve my desired artistic effect.